 Religious ceremonies involved channeling the sexual energy of the participants in order to achieve some form of trance state, probably with the aid of hallucinogenic substances.
 The rituals might also involve cases of sadism or sacrifice upon unsuspecting would-be members of the sect.
 The authorities got a whiff of what was going on and took hard repressive action and they were surprised by the large number of public figures involved in the scandal.
 It was as early as 190BC but in spite of the repression the cult lived on.
 The famous paintings at the villa of Mysteries in Pompeii seem to make some sort of reference to this type of mystery cult.

 These religious ceremonies initially took place at night, possibly 2-3 times per year.
 Probably in coincidence with Spring, Summer Solstice, that sort of thing.
 By the time they became a scandalous affair they were more like rave events which took place 4-5 times a month!

 Unjustly the most vivid link of Roman religion and sex or orgy is with the Vestal Virgins but in fact they were just that, virgins.
 Breaking their vote of chastity was punished with a whipping and being buried alive.
-I suppose that similarly to porno films involving nuns the notion of transgression is likely to make the Vestals quite titillating to the modern public and possibly to their contemporaries also.
-However their public position was so elevated that any misdemeanors would have been quite limited and severly punished with capital punishment.
-Although, now that I think about it, there wasa direct tunnel joining the Palace on the Palatine hill and the Vestals’ temple…..
+Their public position was so elevated that any misdemeanors would have been quite limited and severely punished with capital punishment.
+Although, now that I think about it, there was a direct tunnel joining the Palace on the Palatine hill and the Vestals’ temple…..